Tidwell/nodeSteam/README.md

       }
     })

-    OR, I've provided a convenience property so you can just pass an array of ids (when using the convenience property, you don't need to pass class_count either)
+    OR, we have provided a convenience property so you can just pass an array of ids (when using the convenience property, you don't need to pass class_count either)

     s.getAssetClassInfo({